chaikovskyit/weather-app/README.md

 npm install
 ```

-In project root derictory create .env file with env variable called REACT_APP_WEATHER_API_KEY.
+In project root directory create .env file with env variable called REACT_APP_WEATHER_API_KEY.
 This variable will store your OpenWeatherApi credentials

 Something like this: